savowe/talises-doc/docs/installation.md

 ```
 If you want to use the install script that comes with TALISES you need a Common Lisp compiler (we will use [SBCL](http://www.sbcl.org/)) and environment-modules.
 They can be installed with
 ```
-sudo apt install sbcl environment-modules
+sudo apt install sbcl curl environment-modules
 ```

-After installation of environment-modules the system needs a reboot in order to work.
+After installation of environment-modules you may need to execute `add.modules` and reboot the system.

 ### Running the installation script